 If for any reason you are unable to register automatically through Oili, you can register in person at Student Services.
 You can pay the Student Union membership fee and register automatically through Oili only during the regular registration period.
 At other times, you must register in person.

 Registration in person

 If you have registered as non-attending for your first academic year due to a statutory reason, you do not have a valid user account.
 If you do not have a user account or cannot register automatically for some other reason, you can also pay the Student Union fee by using the general reference number and then send the receipt as an email attachment to firstname.lastname@example.org or bring the receipt to Student Services.
 A printout from your online bank is accepted as a receipt if it includes the Archive ID.
-Please mention your student number or date of birth in the email.
+Please mention which study rights you will be registering for and your student number or date of birth in the email.
 Emails that arrive no later than 11:59 p.m. on 31 August will be accepted.
 You will be notified when your email has been processed.

 When to register for attendance

-You should register as an attending student if you intend to complete studies during the academic year.
+You should register as an attending for those study rights in which you intend to complete studies during the academic year.
 Remember to register as a non-attending student for those terms for which you have a statutory reason for your non-attendance and to submit a certificate of the reasons for your non-attendance to Student Services.
 By doing so, you ensure that your non-attendance will not reduce the duration of your degree studies.
 Read more about statutory reasons for non-attendance.
 You can also register as a non-attending student for a reason other than those defined as statutory reasons, but your non-attendance may reduce the duration of your degree studies.